Discover Palooza Brewery and Gastropub

 Folks love it, and the casual hangout is always busy, luring in diners with its extensive menu that paints broad strokes across pub snacks, wood oven fired pizzas, burgers, sandwiches like a really good house smoked pastrami Reuben with Swiss dressed in sautéed cabbage and stone ground mustard on rye ($14.50).
 There are a few fancier plates, as well, including a crowd favorite creamy risotto mixed with wild mushrooms and served alongside a crispy skin wild salmon fillet finished with tangy garlic-white wine-caper beurre blanc ($23).

-The look: Think elegant pub meets bistro, trimmed in corrugated metal and wood walls, with live music on Thursday nights and family friendly games such as Ping-Pong and giant Jenga.
+Think elegant pub meets bistro, trimmed in corrugated metal and wood walls, with live music on Thursday nights and family friendly games such as Ping-Pong and giant Jenga.
 The dog-friendly patio is a popular spot, as is the big, interior bar.
 Kudos to the designers, too, who planned the open, airy space to handle loud crowds well – I can actually hear my conversations with my tablemates.

-To eat: Wide choices of whatever you’re in the mood for, be that classic chicken wings done with buffalo and blue, or so fiery with ghost pepper that you absolutely need an ice cold beer ($10).
+Wide choices of whatever you’re in the mood for, be that classic chicken wings done with buffalo and blue, or so fiery with ghost pepper that you absolutely need an ice cold beer ($10).
 Fried pickles are great noshes, too, house-pickled, beer battered and crispy golden for dunking in tart malt vinegar aioli ($8).
 My group also made short work of four deviled eggs, gussied up with nicely salty house-smoked salmon, red onion and capers ($8), plus an order of poutine, a mouthwatering mess of gravy-soak fries crowned in housemade cheese curds ($8).

 I have a friend in Glen Ellen who visits here nearly every week, and every time, she gets the same thing – a grilled chicken sandwich slathered in spicy chipotle remoulade with a side of well-crisped fries ($15).
 I understand, certainly - it’s a first-rate sandwich with thick, juicy breast meat, and sometimes the kitchen switches the sandwich toppings out, as a barbecue chicken bite, for example, rich with thick, spicy, homemade BBQ sauce.